-On this page you’ll find all sorts of information about Baltic amber, how it works (theoretically), how to care for your amber, common forms of imitation amber, how to identify them, and how to test your amber to confirm its authenticity (see our updated test section below).
-If you get through this page and still have unanswered questions, please contact us!
+On this page you’ll find all sorts of information about Baltic amber necklaces: how they work (theoretically), how to care for your amber, common forms of imitation amber, how to identify them, and how to test your amber to confirm its authenticity (see our updated test section below).
+If you get through this whole page and still have unanswered questions, please contact us!

 Please note that all products & claims regarding properties & effects have not been evaluated by the FDA or Health Canada.
 These products are not intended to diagnose, treat, cure, or prevent any disease.
 Information supplied is for general reference & educational purposes only and is not intended to replace professional medical advice.

-Many of our customer have found Baltic amber to be helpful with pain and inflammation issues, particularly teething pain but also such issues as headaches.
-You can find more information in our customer reviews on individual product listings (such as this one) and customer testimonials regarding pain issues.
+Many of our customer have found Baltic amber to be helpful with pain and inflammation issues, often used for teething pain but also such issues as headaches, arthritis, tendonitis, and generalized pain throughout the body.

 Every natural Baltic Amber necklace is unique because each of the amber beads are unique.
-So the size, color, shape, and weight of each stone, as well as the length of the piece, will vary slightly.
-We work with our suppliers to develop consistent styles of color and shape, however as Baltic amber is a natural raw material that must be mined, the end product will fluctuate along with the natural flux in the Baltic Amber market.
+The size, color, shape, and weight of each stone, as well as the length of the piece, will vary slightly.
+We work with our supplier to develop consistent styles of color and shape, however as Baltic amber is a natural raw material that must be mined, the end product will fluctuate along with the natural flux in the Baltic Amber market.

-Because amber is soft and can be brittle, it’s important to be careful that it not come in contact with chemicals.
-Your amber should not be stored with other jewelry where it can rub against other pieces, especially metals.
-Be sure to keep perfume, hairspray, and soaps like shampoo and conditioner away from your amber, and never place your jewelry in commercial cleaning solutions.
+It's also easily coated by oils and soaps, which will reduce its effectiveness.
+Keep perfume, hairspray, and soaps like shampoo and conditioner away from your amber, and never place your jewelry in commercial cleaning solutions.
 Remove your amber jewelry when bathing.
-Also remove when applying sunscreen.
+Also remove when applying sunscreen or any other kind of lotion.

 To clean your amber, use a soft flannel cloth or an unused toothbrush dampened with clean lukewarm water.
 Dry in the sun or with a clean tissue or towel.